wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-government/compare-azure-government-global-azure">DOC: Compare Global vs. Gov</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=6UDePj5newo&list=PLLasX02E8BPA5IgCPjqWms5ne5h4briK7&index=10">VIDEO: Terraform Provider Azure.gov</a> for standardized templates across clouds.
    * <a target="_blank" href="https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/">Pulumi</a> enables programmatic access (by a Python program) to Azure.

+<a name="Profiles"></a>

+## PROTIP: Use Browser Profiles

+Websites (including Azure) stores your browser history, what account you logged in, etc. in "cookies" associated with your browser account.

+That's how you get returned to the last account used when you go back to a website.

+PROTIP: Setup <strong>different browser profiles</strong> on the same browser, associated with different profile avatars and colors: <strong>one for each account (email)</strong>.

+1. Click your browser's avatar picture at the upper-right corner:

+   * The <a href="#MSAccount">Learn account</a> using your personal email (such as at gmail.com).
+   * The account associated with your Visual Studio benefit (using your work email)
+   * Each of your work accounts (to do your job as an Administrator).
+   <br /><br />

+1. Do the above for each browser (Google Chrome, Microsoft Edge, Firefox, etc.).

 ## CMPs from CSBs